 Our project partner BIZ-UP took the opportunity to present and disseminate NUCLEI and also to recruit testimonial companies.
 Besides 180 exhibitors there were many expert presentations about trends, innovative technologies and industry 4.0. news.

 On May 9 and 10, IQS Stuttgart will open its doors for international management and processes experts.
 The B2B congress is very popular and represents the perfect occasion for networking and exchange.
-Our project partners Steinbeis Europe (SIG) and CRIT will join the discussions about topics such as innovation and risk management.
+Our project partners Steinbeis Innovation (SIG) and CRIT will join the discussions about topics such as innovation and risk management.

 Our project partner BIZ-UP has published the results of its survey to assess the “distance-to-target” between actual technical needs of industrial companies, grouped into the domains set by EU manufacturing industrial roadmap to 2020 and readiness of 7 excellence nodes (clusters, business intermediates).